South Lebanon conflict (1985–2000): Beginning of the Security Zone conflict (1985–1989)

-In May, Israel launched an offensive codenamed Operation Law and Order in which 1,500–2,000 Israeli soldiers raided the area around the Lebanese village of Meidoun.
+In May 1988, Israel launched an offensive codenamed Operation Law and Order in which 1,500–2,000 Israeli soldiers raided the area around the Lebanese village of Meidoun.
 In two days of fighting, the IDF killed 50 Hizbullah fighters while losing 3 dead and 17 wounded.

-On 18 October 1988 eight Israeli soldiers were killed by a Hizbullah suicide car bomb.
+On 18 October 1988, eight Israeli soldiers were killed by a Hezbollah suicide car bomb.
 The Israelis responded with extensive air and land attacks.

 After Israel destroyed Hezbollah's headquarters in the town of Marrakeh, a Hezbollah suicide bomber destroyed an Israeli transport truck carrying soldiers on the Israel-Lebanon border.
 In response, Israeli forces ambushed two Hezbollah vehicles, killing eight Hezbollah fighters.

-On 27 July 1989 the Hizbullah leader in South Lebanon, Sheikh Abdel Karim Obeid and two of his aides, were abducted from his home in Jibchit, by IDF commandos.
+On 27 July 1989, the Hezbollah leader in South Lebanon, Sheikh Abdel Karim Obeid and two of his aides, were abducted from his home in Jibchit, by IDF commandos.
 The night-time raid was planned by then Minister of Defence Yitzhak Rabin.
 Hizbullah responded by announcing the execution of Colonel Higgins, a senior American officer working with UNIFIL, who had been kidnapped in February 1988.
 The Obeid kidnapping led to the adoption of United Nations Security Council Resolution 638, which condemned all hostage takings by all sides.

-1989 Taif Agreement
+1989 Taif Agreement 1989–1991)

-The Lebanese Civil War officially came to an end with the 1989 Ta'if Accord, but the armed combat continued at least until October 1990, and in South Lebanon until at least 1991.
-In fact, the continued Israeli presence in South Lebanon resulted in continued low-intensity warfare and sporadic major combat until the Israeli withdrawal in 2000.
+In 1989, the Lebanese Civil War officially came to an end with the Ta'if Accord.
+Armed combat continued at least until October 1990, and in South Lebanon until at least 1991.
+The continued Israeli presence in South Lebanon resulted in continued low-intensity warfare and sporadic major combat until the Israeli withdrawal in 2000.

-On 29 March 1991 a car bomb in Antelias district of East Beirut killed 3 people.
+On 29 March 1991, a car bomb in Antelias district of East Beirut killed 3 people.

-On 30 December 1991 a car bomb killed 15 bystanders and injured over 100 in West Beirut.
+On 30 December 1991, a car bomb killed 15 bystanders and injured over 100 in West Beirut.
 The attack took place in the mainly Shia Basta quarter.